-Games at the Under 16 and Under 18 level will normally be officiated by District, Regional or Provincial level officials.
+Games at the Under 17 level will normally be officiated by senior officials.
 In these cases, the standard game fees for their level, should apply.
 Note that to officiate 11/side soccer as a referee or assistant referee at any level, the Entry Level Course must be completed.
 The Small Sided Course does not qualify officials to referee 11/side soccer.

 d.
-Assessor game fee
+Assessor game fees